 Hui, 66, who headed Hong Kong’s civil service from 2005 to 2007, was found guilty of three counts of misconduct in public office and two counts of conspiracy to commit misconduct.
 He had faced eight charges related to bribery and misconduct in public office, all of which he denied.

 Raymond Kwok, 62, co-chairman of Sun Hung Kai Properties, the city’s largest developer, was cleared of all charges.
-But his brother and fellow co-chairman, billionaire Thomas Kwok, 63, was found guilty of one count of conspiracy to commit misconduct in public office.
-He had pleaded not guilty to that and two other charges.

 We look at the high-profile trial which lasted seven months, and the key players involved: